fullstackedorg/workspace/docs/Create/Modular design.md

 ### Example

 Let's say you start a project with the React-Express-MongoDB (MERN) stack.
-Some day you feel like you have too many endpoints to manage and would like more features from your backend framework so you'd like to move to NestJS.
+Some day, you feel like you have too many endpoints to manage and would like more features from your backend framework so you'd like to move to NestJS.
 Now, with FullStacked, simply add it to your stack, both frameworks will live while you migrate endpoint by endpoint.
 Finally, when your migration is done, you'll be able to drop express.
 Learn more about server listeners [here](../Develop/Files%20structure/Server.md).

 ![Modular Design Example](https://files.cplepage.com/fullstacked/modular-design-server.png)